Remove Ghost Followers Instagram: The Top Engagement Killer

 There are many reasons why a ghost follower has found its way to your profile.
 If you have a public profile and promote your content a lot, they may have stumbled upon your page.
 You’re an easy target if you use popular hashtags or regularly comment on celebrities’ posts.

-All ghost followers have the same effect on your page.
-They make your follower count look good but don’t engage with your content.
+Ghost followers make your follower count look good but don’t engage with your content.
 However, there are different types of ghost followers.
 Here are the three most common ones:

-Real But Inactive Accounts Are Ghost Followers, Too
+Real People With Inactive Instagram Accounts Are Ghost Followers, Too

 The first type of ghost follower isn’t fake or automated—just inactive.
-They’re real people, probably people you used to know.
-But now, they no longer use their Instagram account and just abandoned it.
+They’re real people.
+Except these followers no longer use their Instagram account.

-Inactive accounts are probably the tamest kind of ghost follower.
+Inactive Instagram accounts are probably the tamest kind of ghost follower.
 You know they came from real people.
-However, they add zero value to your page and engagement rates because they don’t like, comment or view your posts.
+However, they add zero value to your page and engagement rate because they don’t like, comment or view your posts.

 Fake Instagram Accounts That Try To Scam You

-Next, we have fake Instagram accounts that send you phishing links or chat you up in an attempt to scam you.
+Next, there’s fake Instagram accounts that send you phishing links or chat you up in an attempt to scam you.
 These ghost followers are ruthless.
 They’ll follow you, refuse to engage with your content and wait for the moment to try and scam you.

-This happens in a lot of ways.
-Sometimes, they’ll message you directly and try to sell you something or get you into a moneymaking scheme.
+Sometimes, they’ll message you directly and try to sell you something or get you into a money making scheme.
 Other times, they’ll simply send you a phishing link that can steal your information.
 This is the deadliest type of fake follower, so always be wary of sketchy messages.

 Some fake followers will also try to steal not your money but your content.
 They’ll disguise themselves as followers just to access your private account.
 Then, they’ll steal your photos and impersonate you on another account, probably to scam others.

-Sometimes, ghost-follower apps use automation to create thousands of fake accounts simultaneously.
+Sometimes, ghost-follower apps use automation to create thousands of fake Instagram accounts simultaneously.
 They sell fake followers to people willing to pay money for them.
 But none are actual people—just numbers on a screen to make you look and feel good.
-All they do is create the illusion that you are Instagram-famous.

 Many people who want a high follower count don’t care about having ghost followers in their fanbase.
 Some people even love the boost in following.
 None can technically harm you if you’re extra vigilant about scams and sketchy DMs.

-But keeping fake followers out is pertinent if you care about your engagement rates and career as an Instagram influencer.
+But keeping fake followers out is pertinent if you care about your engagement rate and career as an Instagram influencer.
 They could destroy the image you’ve worked hard on in the long run.

-Let’s say that half your follower base is real followers, while the other half are ghost followers.
+Let’s say that half your follower base are real people, while the other half are ghost followers.
 You post a beautiful photo on your feed.
 Half the people who see it tap “like” because they’re genuinely interested in it.
 The other half are inactive followers who don’t engage with it.

 As a result, fewer people will see your content.
 Some of your real followers won’t engage with your content.
 And it’s not because they don’t like it, but because it doesn’t even show up on their feed.
 It’s a direct result of fake followers killing your engagement rate as soon as you publish your post.
 Removing these followers can increase your engagement in the long run.